FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Short and smooth coat

-Smooth Coated dog breeds include Dalmatian, Basset Hound, Weimaraners, Pointers, Pugs, Dobermans, Bulldog, Labradors, Greyhounds, Beagles, American Pit Bull, Staffordshire Terrier, Boston Terrier, Soft Coated Wheaten Terrier, Boxer, Short-haired Chihuahua, Fox Terrier-smooth, Bull Terrier, Great Dane, Miniature Pinscher, Rottweiler, etc.
+Smooth Coated dog breeds include Dalmatian, Basset Hound, Coonhounds, Weimaraners, Pointers, Pugs, Dobermans, Bulldog, Labradors, Greyhounds, Beagles, American Pit Bull, Staffordshire Terrier, Boston Terrier, Soft Coated Wheaten Terrier, Boxer, Short-haired Chihuahua, Fox Terrier-smooth, Bull Terrier, Great Dane, Miniature Pinscher, Rottweiler, etc.

 Silky